-USSIM's only client is USSL as noted by its FCA authorisation as an OPS investment manager.
-This Policy applies only to USSL in respect of Financial Instruments (as such terms are defined for the purposes of MiFID and the FCA Handbook) where USSIM executes orders directly with counterparties and execution venues or transmits orders to third party brokers for execution.
-Therefore, throughout this Policy, references to execution of orders should be interpreted as executing orders directly with counterparties or passing orders to third party brokers for execution.
-USSIM will be arranging deals for USSL whether by way of (i) arranging and executing purchases of listed securities, loans, bonds or other instruments in the secondary market or (ii) arranging and executing participations in primary transactions, including new loan or bond financings.
-Execution of ancillary transactions such as the execution of foreign exchange or other derivative transactions ("Ancillary Transactions") shall also be covered by this Execution Policy.
+This Policy applies to USSIM's execution of orders in financial instruments (as defined for the purposes of MiFID and the FCA Handbook) for USSL where USSIM executes orders directly with counterparties and execution venues or transmits orders to third party brokers for execution.
+USSIM will be arranging deals for USSL whether by way of (i) arranging and executing purchases of publicly listed financial instruments, loans, bonds or other instruments in the secondary market or (ii) arranging and executing participations in primary transactions, including new loan or bond financings.

+Execution of ancillary transactions such as the execution of foreign exchange or other derivative transactions ("Ancillary Transactions") are also covered by this Policy.
 Some of these transactions may not be regarded as "financial instruments" (for example loan agreements).
-However, in line with USSIM's commitment to high regulatory standards, it will seek to apply equivalent compliance standards to all transactions as part of its best practices.
-This Policy is owned by the USSIM Chief Executive Officer ("CEO"), with support from USSIM's Best Execution and Research Review Committee which is subject to oversight by USSIM's Board.
-This policy is presented to USSL under the terms of the IMAA.
+However, in line with USSIM's commitment to maintaining high standards, USSIM will seek to apply equivalent compliance standards to achieve Best Execution for Ancillary Transactions.
+This Policy is owned by the USSIM Chief Executive Officer ("CEO"), with support from USSIM's Best Execution and Research Review Committee ("Committee") which is subject to oversight by USSIM's Board.